-The advisor for each of the Funds is Ancora Advisors LLC (the "Advisor").
-Ancora Advisors LLC is a wholly owned subsidiary of Focus Operating, LLC, which is a wholly owned subsidiary of Focus LLC.
-Focus Financial Partners Inc. ("Focus Inc.") is the sole managing member of Focus LLC and is a public company traded on the NASDAQ Global Select Market.
-Focus Inc. owns approximately three-quarters of the economic interests in Focus LLC.
+The advisor for each of the Funds is Ancora Advisors LLC.
+The Advisor is part of the Focus Financial Partners, LLC ("Focus LLC") partnership.
+Specifically, the Advisor is a wholly-owned subsidiary of Focus Operating, LLC ("Focus Operating"), which is, directly and indirectly, a wholly-owned subsidiary of Focus LLC.
+Focus Financial Partners Inc. ("Focus Inc.") is the sole managing member of Focus LLC and has 100% of its governance rights.
+Accordingly, all governance is conducted through the voting rights and the Board of Directors at Focus Inc. Focus Inc. is the managing member of and owns, directly and indirectly, approximately 99% of the economic interests in Focus LLC.
+Focus Inc. is majority-owned, indirectly, and collectively, by funds affiliated with Clayton, Dubilier & Rice, LLC.